Ta-Te/CVQT_YoloDetector/README.md

 # CVQT_YoloDetector
-A Demonstration program based on the Yolo2 object detector
+A C++ Demonstration program based on the Yolo2 object detector

 The Qt program was build with the following environment:
 1. Qt 5.91